soutar/hyperterm-summon/README.md

 # hyperterm-summon
 [![Build Status](https://travis-ci.org/soutar/hyperterm-summon.svg?branch=master)](https://travis-ci.org/soutar/hyperterm-summon)

-Summon your Hyperterm windows with a system-wide hotkey.
+Summon your Hyper windows with a system-wide hotkey.
 In a multi-window situation, hyperterm-summon will remember which window was active last and restore focus to it.
-If HyperTerm is already active when the hotkey is pressed, your terminal windows will be hidden and (on macOS only) your previously-active application will regain focus.
+If Hyper is already active when the hotkey is pressed, your terminal windows will be hidden and (on macOS only) your previously-active application will regain focus.

 ## Installation
 1. Open your Hyper config file (i.e. `~/.hyper.js`) in your preferred text editor.